 There are no howlers quite as hilarious as anti-Masonic howlers.

-As to the symbolism, it has a triangle or delta (with the number "33"), in plain gold with no other color, and three distinct rings, which might be interpreted as 3+3.
-Inside, it is inscribed with the phrase "Deus Meumque Jus", meaning "God and My Right" (or perhaps more clearly, 'God and my moral rightness').
+As to the symbolism, it features a triangle or delta (with the number "33"), in plain gold with no other color, and three distinct rings, which might be interpreted as 3+3.
+Inside, it is inscribed with the Latin phrase "Deus Meumque Jus", meaning "God and My Right" (or perhaps more clearly, 'God and my moral rightness').

 As to the three rings, my own interpretation from here on is 'Think twice before speaking once.'
 But that's just me.

-There are approximately 11,000 33° Masons in the United States, roughly split 50/50 between the Northern Masonic Jurisdiction and the Southern Jurisdiction.
+There are approximately 11,000 33° Scottish Rite Masons in the United States, roughly split 50/50 between the Northern Masonic Jurisdiction and the Southern Jurisdiction.
 And for those who have asked, the 33° ritual in the two jurisdictions is VERY different.

 The number 33 was not just selected at random by the originators of the Scottish Rite.
 It has long been considered sacred within Christianity for several reasons.
 It is the multiple use of three, signifying the Holy Trinity.
 Christ was 33 years old when he ascended into heaven, and the gospels list thirty-three miracles performed by Christ.
 (Dan Brown is incorrect when he states, appropriately on page 333 of The Lost Symbol, that God is mentioned thirty-three times in the Book of Genesis.
 God is actually mentioned thirty-two times, in the first chapter of Genesis of the King James Bible.)